My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Look Out from Kīlauea Overlook

 Hop back in the car and head west from the Visitor Center along Crater Rim Drive.
 At the end* of the road, you’ll reach Kīlauea Overlook.
-This area gives you an amazing view of the caldera that was extremely active in 2018.
-Kīlauea Overlook was closed for two years following the eruption in 2018; it is now re-opened to the public!
-(Source)
+This area gives you an amazing view of the caldera that was extremely active in 2018 and started erupting again in late 2021.

 *While Crater Rim Drive circumnavigates the entire rim of Kīlauea Caldera, most of it is not open to the public at this time.
-You’ll need to turn and go back along Chain of Craters Road to continue my suggested tour.
+You’ll need to turn and go back along Chain of Craters Road to continue my suggested one-day itinerary.

 Visit the Steam Vents